phusion/passenger/src/agent/Core/SpawningKit/README.md

  * If a wrapper is used, or if the application has explicit support for SpawningKit, then one of them may create a `properties.json` in order to communicate back to SpawningKit information about the spawned worker process.
 For example, if the application process started listening on a random port, then this file can be used to tell SpawningKit which port the process is listening on.
 See "Application response properties" for more information.
  * `stdin` and `stdout_and_err` are FIFO files.
 They are only created (by the preloader) when using a preloader to spawn a new worker process.
 These FIFOs refer to the spawned worker process's stdin, stdout and stderr.
  * If the subprocess fails, then it can communicate back specific error messages through the `error/` directory.
 See "Error reporting" (especially "Information sources") for more information.
- * The subprocess must regularly update the contents of the `steps/` directory to allow SpawningKit to know which step in the journey the subprocess is executing, and what the state and duration of each step is.
+ * The subprocess must regularly update the contents of the `steps/` directory to allow SpawningKit to know which step in the journey the subprocess is executing, and what the state and and begin time of each step is.
 See "Subprocess journey logging" for more information.

 The subprocess should dump information about its environment into the `envdump/` directory.
 Information includes environment variables (`envvars`), ulimits (`ulimits`), UID/GID (`user_info`), and anything else that the subprocess deems relevant (`annotations/`).
 If spawning fails, then the information reported in this directory will be included in the error report (see "Error reporting").